-Child abuse can be a one-off event or many things that happen over a period of time.
+Child abuse can be a one-off thing or continue over a long period of time.
 It can happen anywhere: at school, at a child-care centre, in the community or at home.
 The abuse could be done by any adult, like a parent, a caregiver, a teacher or a family friend.

 If you have been hurt you should go to a doctor or hospital as soon as possible, so they can make sure you are okay.

 If you are being abused or feel unsafe, you should talk to an adult you trust, like a close friend, your doctor or a teacher.
-They may have to report what is happening to the authorities, but the person who hurt you will not be told who reported it.
-We have provided you with a list of important contacts to call at the end of this page if you need to talk to someone else.
+They may have to report what is happening to the authorities.
+People like teachers, doctors and police are ‘mandatory reporters’ and are required by law to make a report about what is happening to the authorities.
+All reports are confidential, so the person who hurt you will not be told who reported it, they will only be told the nature of the report so that the authorities can investigate.
+For more information on what happens when the authorities investigate a report, you can visit this website: https://www.communityservices.act.gov.au/ocyfs/keeping-children-and-young-people-safe#_after

-They also have an online chat service at some times of the day: www.kidshelp.com.au/teens/get-help/web-counselling.
+They also have an online chat service at: www.kidshelp.com.au/teens/get-help/web-counselling.